Lucy Mangan

-Lucy Katherine Mangan (born 1974) is a British journalist and author.
-She is a columnist, features writer and TV critic for The Guardian.
+Lucy Mangan (born 1974) is a British journalist and author.
+She is a columnist, features writer and TV critic for The Guardian and an opinion writer for The i Paper.

+Early life and education

+Mangan was born in 1974 and grew up in Catford, southeast London, to parents originally from Lancashire.
+Her father worked in theatre, and her mother was a doctor.

+She studied English at Trinity Hall, Cambridge, qualified as a solicitor, but worked in a bookshop until she found a work experience placement at The Guardian in 2003.

+Career

+Journalism

+Mangan writes a regular column, TV reviews, and occasional features at The Guardian and is an opinion writer for The i Paper.
 A major part of her writing is related to feminism.

-Biography

-Mangan grew up in Catford, southeast London, to parents originally from Lancashire.
-Her father worked in theatre, and her mother was a doctor.
-She read English at Trinity Hall, Cambridge, qualified as a solicitor, but worked in a bookshop until she found a work experience placement at The Guardian in 2003.
+As of November 2025, The Guardian has only given 15 zero-star reviews, two of them by Mangan.
+In 2021, Mangan gave a zero-star review to the film Sex, Unzipped, remarking the film "is a TV disgrace".
+In 2025, Mangan gave a zero-star review to television series All's Fair, describing the show as "Fascinatingly, incomprehensibly, existentially terrible.".

+Mangan also has a regular column for Stylist magazine.

+Books

-Mangan writes a regular column, TV reviews and occasional features at The Guardian.
-Her book My Family and other Disasters (2009) is a collection of her newspaper columns.
+Mangan's book My Family and other Disasters (2009) is a collection of her newspaper columns.
 She has also written books about her childhood and her wedding.

 Her debut novel, Are We Having Fun Yet?, was published in 2021.
 The Scotsman's Kirsty McLuckie gave the novel a glowing review, describing the book as "a work of genius".